KattyKing/Circuit-simulator/README.md

 Other parts will follow later.

-Link to theory of adjacencz list:
+Link to theory of adjacency list:

 http://www.algolist.net/Data_structures/Graph/Internal_representation